Dispersive nodal fermions along grain boundaries in Floquet topological crystals

-Here we showcase emergence of one-dimensional (1D) dynamic topological metals along the grain boundary of a 2D Floquet topological crystal.
+Here we showcase emergence of one-dimensional (1D) dynamic topological dispersive nodal fermions along the grain boundary of a 2D Floquet topological crystal.
 For simplicity, we consider a system that in the static limit features both topological insulators (TIs) and atomic or normal insulators (NIs) at the cost of the time-reversal symmetry.
-In particular, when the band inversion of the TI takes place at a momentum ${\bf K}_{\rm inv}$ in the Brillouin zone such that along with the Burgers vector of the underlying constituting dislocation ${\bf b}$, it satisfies ${\bf K}_{\rm inv} \cdot {\bf b}=\pi$ (modulo $2 \pi$), 1D gapless metallic states appear along the grain boundary~\cite{juricic:grainboundary}.
-They form a metallic miniband within the bulk topological band gap along the line defect.
-See Fig.~\ref{fig:static}.
+In particular, when the band inversion of the TI takes place at a momentum ${\bf K}_{\rm inv}$ in the Brillouin zone such that along with the Burgers vector of the underlying constituting dislocation ${\bf b}$, it satisfies ${\bf K}_{\rm inv} \cdot {\bf b}=\pi$ (modulo $2 \pi$)~\cite{ran-zhang-vishwanath}, 1D dispersive states appear along the grain boundary~\cite{juricic:grainboundary}.
+They form a miniband within the bulk topological band gap along the line defect.
+See Fig.~\ref{fig:static} and Fig.~S1 of Supplemental Information (SI).
+It is worth noting that this topological criterion also applies to static higher-order topological crystals, where dispersive bands typically emerge at finite energies while remaining protected by symmetries~\cite{danHOTGB}.